TedHusted/awake/awake.md/awake.md

 “Either way, not FBI or CIA jurisdiction.”

-“I don’t have enough for an official report about Pulse, but I wanted to mention it to someone on Social Media, just in case.”
+“I don’t have enough for an official report about Pulse.
+I wanted to mention it to someone on Social Media, just in case.”

 “No worries.
 Consider it mentioned.”

 Carla tilts her head in the direction of the front room.
-They rejoin a group of analysts waiting for the server bot to bring their lunch order.
+They rejoin a group of analysts waiting for a server bot to bring their lunch order.

 ###